Arbitrarily accurate, nonparametric coarse graining with Markov renewal processes and the Mori-Zwanzig formulation

 \section{Introduction}

 Stochastic dynamics play a critical role in the study of complex systems across various scientific domains.
 Molecular dynamics (MD), for instance, simulate the motion of collections of atoms over time.
-MD simulations have found applications in materials science, chemistry, biology, and physics~\cite{karplus1990molecular,karplus2002molecular,hansson2002molecular,durrant2011molecular,hospital2015molecular,hollingsworth2018molecular}.

-Analyzing the immense volume of data generated, and navigating the high-dimensional space in which these simulations operate, creates significant challenges.
+MD simulations have found applications in materials science, chemistry, biology, and physics~\cite{karplus1990molecular,karplus2002molecular,hansson2002molecular,durrant2011molecular,hospital2015molecular,hollingsworth2018molecular}.Analyzing the immense volume of data generated, and navigating the high-dimensional space in which these simulations operate, creates significant challenges.
 Indeed, a single snapshot of an MD trajectory resides in a continuous 3$N_\mathrm{atom}$-dimensional space, with $N_\mathrm{atom}$ ranging from hundreds to billions.
 This makes model reduction highly desirable.
 Effective model reduction not only enhances interpretability, but also allows for upscaling results to inform higher-fidelity models.